Latvian Women's League

 The winning team of the league qualifies for a spot in the UEFA Women's Champions League.
 As participation is optional, no Latvian team competed in the competition until 2011/12 when SK Liepājas Metalurgs entered European territory.

+In the 2024 season, the Latvian Women's Football League featured 8 teams from 4 different Latvian cities.
+This was also the first season where the league secured a title sponsor, making its full name the LuckyBet Women's Football League (LuckyBet Sieviešu futbola līga) for the next three years.